 I was feeling rather guilty if I’m honest, because I wasn’t being particularly productive, and yet I didn’t really know how to be.
 As if doing nothing except pushing a hammock forward and back with the tips of my toes was somehow poor time management on my part, even though there wasn’t anywhere I needed to be at the time.

-I felt stuck under the need to figure out “what I wanted to do with my whooooolllleeee life” (Yes, again.
+I didn’t know “what I want to do” with my suddenly limitless options for life, and I felt stuck under the need to figure out “what I want to do with my whooooolllleeee life” (Yes, again.
 Hopefully I’m not the only one who gets ambushed by that particular dilemma every once in a while) right that moment because if I didn’t I was wasting time.
 Gotta love vague, indecisive, emotionally manipulative moments of doubt and worry.

 I had been thinking a lot about rediscovery lately.
 It seemed to be a common thread in lots of what I listened to lately.
 Like books and sermons and devotionals.
 Several in the last couple weeks alone mentioned how many times people try to redefine themselves.
 To start all over, to make themselves.
 And how really, what they’re trying to do is rediscover the person they are that got buried a long time ago.

 Noise and business and endless redefining is easier than rediscovery I suppose.
 There’s no time to think about what’s missing.
 Redefining is full steam ahead, random shots in the dark, yet if none of them match who we were originally made to be, it never stops feeling fake.
 Not to mention there’s a lot of effort involved in having to create everything about yourself anew.
 Rediscovery is a bit more soul searching.